mas-bandwidth/gafferongames/content/post/client_server_connection.md

 While this protocol is easy to implement, we can't use a protocol like this in production.
 It's way too naive.
 It simply has too many weaknesses to be taken seriously:

 * Spoofed packet source addresses can be used to redirect connection accepted responses to a target (victim) address.
-If the connection accepted packet is larger than the connection request packet, attackers can use this connection protocol as part of a [DDoS amplification attack](https://www.us-cert.gov/ncas/alerts/TA14-017A).
+If the connection accepted packet is larger than the connection request packet, attackers can use this protocol as part of a [DDoS amplification attack](https://www.us-cert.gov/ncas/alerts/TA14-017A).

 * Spoofed packet source addresses can be used to trivially fill all client slots on a server by sending connection request packets from n different IP addresses, where n is the number of clients allowed per-server.
 This is a real problem for dedicated servers.
 Obviously you want to make sure that only real clients are filling slots on servers you are paying for.